plicease/App-clad/README.md

 [Clustericious::Admin](https://metacpan.org/pod/Clustericious::Admin) and [clad](https://metacpan.org/pod/clad) require an [AnyEvent](https://metacpan.org/pod/AnyEvent) event loop that allows entering the event loop by calling `recv` on a condition variable.
-This is not supported by all [AnyEvent](https://metacpan.org/pod/AnyEvent) event loops and is discouraged by its documentation for CPAN modules.
+This is not supported by all [AnyEvent](https://metacpan.org/pod/AnyEvent) event loops and is discouraged by the [AnyEvent](https://metacpan.org/pod/AnyEvent) documentation for CPAN modules, though most of the important event loops, such as [EV](https://metacpan.org/pod/EV) and the pure perl implementation that comes with [AnyEvent](https://metacpan.org/pod/AnyEvent) DO support this behavior.

 # AUTHOR